-In the early 1990s, MDEQ completed biological monitoring on an unnamed tributary to Turkey Bayou.
-Biological Impairment indicates impairment for waterbodies in which at least one biological assemblage (fish, macroinvertebrates, or algae) indicates less than full support with moderate modification of the biological community noted.
-This short drainage canal was constructed to drain rice fields and farmland.
-The channel is not natural.
-It is straight with a uniform width.
+In the early 1990s, MDEQ completed biological monitoring on Hushpuckena Creek.
+Biological Impairment indicates impairment for water bodies in which at least one biological assemblage (fish, macroinvertebrates, or algae) indicates less than full support with moderate modification of the biological community noted.
 MDEQ completed this sampling using a screening level biological method.
-However, the screening level biological method returned impaired quality, and the tributary was listed.
+However, the screening level biological method returned impaired quality, and the water body was listed.
 Then it was determined the first biological methods did not provide an accurate measure for the Mississippi Delta.
 MDEQ is working with a work group currently to develop the appropriate biological tests for this area of the state.
-Unfortunately this TMDL is due before the work group can complete its work.
+Unfortunately these TMDLs are due before the work group can complete its work.